marioa7770/reading-notes/class-04.md

 Relative URLs can be used when linking to pages within your own website.
 They provide a shorthand way of telling the browser where to find your files.

+## Normal Flow
+In normal flow, each block-level element sits on top of the next one.
+Since this is the default way in which browsers treat
+HTML elements, you do not
+need a CSS property to indicate that elements should appear in normal flow, but the syntax would be:

+## Relative Positioning

+Relative positioning moves an
+element in relation to where it would have been in normal flow

+## Absolute Positioning

+When the position property
+is given a value of absolute,
+the box is taken out of normal flow and no longer affects the position of other elements on the page.
+(They act like it is not there.)

+## Fixed Positioning

+of absolute positioning that
+requires the position property to have a value of fixed.

+## JAVASCRIPT Chapter 3

+Functions let you group a series of statements together and perform a specific task, if different parts of the script repeat the same task you can re-use the function..